caffeine-arrow/door-alarm/README.md

 ## Features

-* Live Web UI: Responsive control dashboard that refreshes every 500ms for accurate real-time door status.
+* Live Web UI: Responsive dashboard featuring a 500ms polling rate for real-time door status.
+Styled using Google Sans typography and Material 3 expressive design rules and colors.
 * Smart Hush: Instantly silences the alarm.
 If the door is already closed, it clears the alert and re-arms immediately.
 * Custom Chimes: Non-blocking High-Low sound pattern when opened, and a High-High pattern when closed.
 * Alarm Cadence: Fast 150ms ON / 50ms OFF buzzer pattern when the alarm is triggered or tested.